Homemade Shampoo, Conditioners & Color Enhancers

 4 cups warm water

-• After washing hair, douse it thoroughly with the honey mixture.
-Dry hair as you normally would, do not rinse the mixture out.
+Directions: Mix together the ingredients then after washing hair, douse it thoroughly with the honey mixture.
+Dry as done normally, do not rinse the mixture out.

 1/2 cup honey

-2 to 4 TBS olive oil (depending on hair type, use lesser amount for oily hair)
+2 to 4 TBS olive oil (use lesser amount for greasy hair)

 Directions: